 One way to tell if your file is valid before uploading to IngramSpark is by running your file through IDPF’s free ePub Validator (http://validator.idpf.org/).
 Be aware, this tool only accepts files up to 10 MB.
 Also, note there are e-retailer specific requirements IDPF does not check.
 For instance, images are required to have no more than 3.2 million pixels, which is built into the IngramSpark quality check but not addressed by IDPF.
 Therefore, it may be possible to pass IDPF validation, but still, get rejected by IngramSpark.

 Compensation payments for eBook sales are 40% of the list price of your eBook.
-If your account has opted out of the Amazon agreement, royalties are 45% of the list price.
+If you opted out of the Amazon agreement, compensation is paid at 45% of the list price.

-*If there were no distribution sales, you will not receive a compensation report email.
+If there were no ebook sales, you will not receive a compensation report email.